xyproto/vt100/cmd/editor/README.md

-## A very simple text editor example
+## A very limited text editor example

-The editor name is "Edit Text", which can be shortened to just `et`.

 ## Features and limitations

-* The editor must be given a filename
+* The editor must be given a filename at launch.
+* File editing does not work correctly, anything may happen!
+Don't save if you don't mean it.
-* Backspace does not work correctly!
+* Backspace does not work correctly.
-* The editor can not scroll
+* The editor can not scroll.
 * It's just an example, not a proper editor, use with care!
+* Right and left arrow keys works correctly.
+* Understands tab characters.

 ## Hotkeys